JKJIN1999/JKJIN1999/README.md

 - 👋 Hi, Nice to meet you, my name is Jin
 - 👀 I’m interested in Artificial Intelligence and Music
 - 🌱 I’m currently learning AI related codings and articles
-- 💞️ I’m looking to collaborate on any fun projects
-- ⚡ Fun fact: I like to do everything but is also good at everything
-- 📫 How to reach me (rlawnrud911@gmail.com)
+- 📫 How to reach me (jugyeongk@student.unimelb.edu.au)
 - ps.
 I'll be casually working on many AI projects so if your free, hop in to my proejct :D
 <br />